Contrastive learning of extragalactic stellar streams. Sculpting a latent space of representations with DES DR2 photometry: Results

 which we obtain for every $\mu$ that we have.

-We estimate the uncertainty in the mutual information using a Monte Carlo bootstrap procedure.
-For each parameter $\mu$, we generate 5000 synthetic histograms.
-Each synthetic histogram is constructed by resampling every bin from a normal distribution whose mean and standard deviation are given by that bin’s mean and standard deviation.
+We estimated the uncertainty in the mutual information using a Monte Carlo bootstrap procedure.
+For each parameter, $\mu$, we generated 5000 synthetic histograms.
+Each synthetic histogram was constructed by resampling every bin from a normal distribution whose mean and standard deviation are given by that bin’s mean and standard deviation.
 Bins with a single count are clipped.
-We compute the mutual information for each synthetic histogram using the method described above, and take the standard deviation of the resulting distribution of mutual information values as the Monte Carlo bootstrap error estimate.
+We computed the mutual information for each synthetic histogram using the method described above and took the standard deviation of the resulting distribution of mutual information values as the Monte Carlo bootstrap error estimate.

 Figure \ref{fig:3:merging_merger_fraction_densmap} compares the densMAP projections of the latent representations from the models trained with tiered sigmoid and arcsinh scaling, each visualized as a mean histogram of the \texttt{merging\_merger\_fraction} parameter from the Galaxy Zoo DECaLS project.
-The tiered sigmoid scaling yields a larger mutual information, indicating a higher degree of clustering between the two densMAP axes and therefore more structure in the densMAP space when binned by \texttt{merging\_merger\_fraction}.
+The tiered sigmoid scaling yields more significant mutual information, indicating a higher degree of clustering between the two densMAP axes and therefore more structure in the densMAP space when binned by \texttt{merging\_merger\_fraction}.

-Having observed a region of the UMAP/densMAP relevant for the detection of tidal features, we now investigate if the NNCLR encoder is able to retain information from low surface brightness features.
+Having observed a region of the UMAP and densMAP relevant for the detection of tidal features, we next investigated whether the NNCLR encoder is able to retain information from low-surface-brightness features.
 Figure \ref{fig:3:labeled_set_umap} shows the embeddings obtained from the labeled set of stellar streams in \cite{Miro-Carretero2024}, along with their respective classifications (see Table A.1 in \cite{Miro-Carretero2024}).
-The wide dispersion of the labeled stream embeddings implies that low surface brightness features, while present, do not exert a sufficiently dominant influence on the organization of the NNCLR encoder's latent space as captured by the UMAP projection to represent the morphological scheme of \cite{Miro-Carretero2024}.
+The wide dispersion of the labeled stream embeddings implies that low-surface-brightness features, while present, do not exert a sufficiently dominant influence on the organization of the NNCLR encoder's latent space as captured by the UMAP projection to represent the morphological scheme of \cite{Miro-Carretero2024}.
 Downstream classification tasks are therefore difficult to train successfully with the labeled dataset of this work without overfitting.
 We attempted to perform a binary classification task using the combined set of all images in Figure \ref{fig:3:labeled_set_umap} that are labeled as including a tidal feature; however, the results are not reliable.